darrenchang/archero_bot/README.md

 - Supported dungeons:
   - 3 .
 Abandoned Dungeon: tested, FAILING
   - 6 .
-The Cave: tested, FAILING with 1 year update
+The Cave: tested, FAILING with 1 year update (Sometimes it tap the ad on the fortune wheel)
   - 10 .
 The Cave: tests TBD, FAILING with 1 year update

 - Tested resolutions